 With local authorities the primary source of funding for facilities and activities in the field of youth work (open youth work and youth associations), the importance of the local authority level is clear.
 According to the financial report for education (Bildungsfinanzbericht), total public funding for youth and youth association work in 2017 stood at around EUR 2.2 billion.
 Of this figure, 64% was provided by the local authorities, 16% came from statutory authorities at state (Länder) level, and 20% from the federal (Bund) level [cf. Federal Statistics Office (Statistisches Bundesamt) 2018a].
 The EU provides only a small amount of funding for youth work, some of which is used to finance state- and nationwide initiatives (cf. Pothmann 2011).

 Facilities and associations receive further funding in the form of donations from individuals, companies and foundations.
-Youth work organisations also earn money from sponsorship deals, renting rooms or equipment, and from participation or admission fees (e.g. for excursions and concerts).
+Youth work organisations also earn money by renting rooms or equipment, and from participation or admission fees (e.g. for excursions and concerts).
 Membership fees are another source of funding for youth associations (cf. Mairhofer 2019).

 Basic funding for open youth work facilities and youth associations is often provided at local authority level via the local youth offices and on the basis of decisions by the youth services committee.
 As such, it is heavily dependent on the budgets and priorities of the local authorities (Art.
 11 & 79 SGB VIII).
 Funding from the federal government is channelled via the Federal Child and Youth Plan (Kinder- und Jugendplan, KJP).
 The government's aim with this funding tool is to encourage and promote overarching tasks in child and youth services.
 In the context of youth work, the KJP funds in particular nationwide structures of organisations, associations and professional bodies ("Bundeszentrale Infrastruktur") , as well as special projects, such as pilot projects and their evaluation, expert events and international youth exchange programmes.
 Funding is allocated on the basis of a formal application and settlement process.